 #030 Democracy Is Not Bookie Betting

-There is a pervasive idea which haunts British democracy.
-The idea that if an individual chooses not to vote for a particular political party, that individual is somehow ‘enabling’ or ‘letting the worst party in’, and is therefore somehow an irresponsible, foolish, misguided, deluded or immoral person worthy of condemnation.
-This argument reoccurs again and again in modern political discourse, particularly in Great Britain, Canada and the United States.
+Voter shaming is a pervasive idea that if an individual chooses, in good faith, not to vote for a pre-proscribed political party, that individual is somehow ‘enabling’ or ‘letting in’ the worst party, and is therefore somehow an irresponsible, foolish, misguided, deluded or immoral person, worthy of condemnation.
+This tactic occurs and reoccurs, again and again in modern political discourse, particularly in Great Britain, Canada and the United States.

-The idea is fundamentally unreasonable, misguided, anti-democratic and sinister.
-An individual, choosing to vote for a political party in good faith, should never be shamed or made to feel ashamed to do so.
+This idea is fundamentally unreasonable, misguided, anti-democratic and sinister.
+An individual, choosing to vote for a political party in good faith, should never be shamed or made to feel ashamed for doing so.

-Manipulative vote or support shaming is little more than a political tool to manipulate or socially pressure people into voting for a particular political party.
-In reality this is a dirtier, lazier and more negative alternative to a party and its supporters, campaigning and winning votes positively, based on the party’s policies, presentation and perceived credibility at any given time.
+Voter shaming is no more than a political tool to manipulate or socially pressure people into voting for a particular political party, this is a dirtier, lazier and more negative alternative to a political party and its supporters, campaigning and winning votes positively, based on the party’s policies, presentation and perceived credibility at a given time.

 Voters should always have the right to support, endorse or vote for whichever party & individual candidate they personally favour, in any given election.
 This is fundamental to a healthy, functioning democracy and people should not be shamed into thinking twice about exercising this basic, straight forward democratic right.